jtang6031/siads-699-sentiment-analysis-sp500/README.md

   close-to-close target includes the overnight move that had already occurred by the market open, so this is not a fully before-the-fact forecast.
 The news increment is also sensitive to the statistical test and should not be described as settled evidence.
-- **V5 is exploratory and cannot support an investment claim.** Its strongest row, M7, reports an overnight net Sharpe ratio of 1.3348 and an arithmetic annualized return of 0.109173.
+- **The Autoformer model is exploratory and cannot support an investment claim.** Its strongest row, M7, reports an overnight net Sharpe ratio of 1.3348 and an arithmetic annualized return of 0.109173.
 However, the close-to-open holding period began before the full signal was available, so that return could not have been earned as shown.
-The run also replaced a missing FinBERT file with randomly generated stand-in values.
 A delayed-return check was negative for M5, M6, and M7.

 Taken together, the primary analyses support three conclusions: sentiment did not improve next-session direction forecasts, tone had a small same-session association with returns, and lagged volatility was associated with full-session move size.
-The possible news-volume gain is preliminary, while V5 remains an exploratory diagnostic.
+The possible news-volume gain is preliminary, while the Autoformer remains an academic analysis.

 ## Question we may ask